Jimisa/Projets-CAD/readme.md

 > OUTPUTS:
 > The clearance must be ajusted to let the cylindrical support hold tight on the collar, with a small snap-in.
+>
 > 2 rubber band are required but the inlay offset should not be symetrical, otherwise it is impossible to close ethe collar without breaking the hinge.
+>
 > Once the screw is set in place, it is quite difficult to remove it.
 It is ok if the holder remains in place continously.
 Otherwise a horizontal setup with 2 shirter screws would ease the unmounting.
+>
 > The hinge, with a radius identical as the collar thickness, is clearly not stiff enough.
 I should add 50% more in size.

 ## For home

 ### Articulated arm for toddler bed

-It is an assembly of several identical pieces with notches (alternate female and male) to suspend anything a baby would find interesting to look at.
+It is an assembly of several identical pieces with notches (alternate female and male) to hang anything a baby would find interesting to look at.
 Pieces are hold together with M6 30mm screws.

 ![gantry](For%20Home/arms_gantry.jpg)